 - 17 running

-processes, each using 5–8% CPU and 7–8% memory. - Swap usage (400.8 MB) — this slows things down.
+lsphpprocesses, each using 5–8% CPU and 7–8% memory. - Swap usage (400.8 MB) — this slows things down.

 Step 3: Optimizing PHP Processes

-I logged into the OpenLiteSpeed WebAdmin (http://[SERVER_IP]:7080
+I logged into the OpenLiteSpeed WebAdmin (http://[SERVER_IP]:7080) and reviewed the PHP settings:

 - Configuration > Server > External App > lsphp.